cloudacademy/stocks-app-eks/README.md

     kubectl get nodes
     ```

-    If the previous command errors out due to an authentication issue, considering running the following AWS CLI command to establish a KUBECONFIG settings file:
+    If the previous command errors out due to an authentication issue, consider running the following AWS CLI command to re-establish a KUBECONFIG settings file:

     ```
     export KUBECONFIG=$(pwd)/config